-“The fire service is evolving,” said Andrew McDonald, Emergency Medical Services Captain.
+“The fire service is evolving,” said Andrew McDonald, who was the SFD Emergency Medical Services Captain from 2013-2016.
 “Not only do we provide on-scene medical services, our Firefighter/Paramedics work hand-in-hand with emergency room medical staff to provide advanced care for patients.
 We are shifting away from providing segmented care to focusing on what is the best care for the patient from home to discharge.”

 This emphasis Scottsdale Fire has on medical care often surprises people, said the department’s Medical Director Dr. Franco Castro-Marin, but “more than 70 percent of Scottsdale 911 calls are medical emergencies.
 That is why Scottsdale Fire is aggressive in adopting emergency medical care strategies to increase patient survival and quality of life.
 We have advanced the scope of the department’s physician oversight to include real-time ECG review, real-time follow up with crews and real-time physician notification during cardiac arrest cases.
 All this is done to improve the quality of care we provide and keep our Paramedics and Emergency Medical Technicians (EMTs) sharp.”